 - Preheat oven to 350 degrees F. Add about 1 inch of vegetable broth to a baking dish or roasting pan.

-- Place the cloth-wrapped roast in the pan, and cover the dish tightly with foil so the steam is trapped inside.
+- Place the cloth-wrapped roast in the pan, and cover the dish tightly with foil to retain moisture.
 Bake for 1 hour, then carefully remove the foil and flip the roast.
 Replace the foil, and bake for another 45 minutes.
 Add more broth to the dish as needed to prevent scorching.

 - Press the center of the roast with tongs.
 Your vegan turkey should feel very firm when done.
 If you think the center might not be done, return to the oven for another 10 to 15 minutes.